 MSc in Social Science of the Internet

-Students will take a combination of core and option papers, and produce a 10,000 word thesis on a research topic in areas of the OII's expertise.
-By the end of the degree, students will be expected to have gained an in-depth understanding of the main disciplinary, theoretical and methodological debates on key Internet issues.
+Students take a combination of examined core and option papers (for example, in Internet law or economics, network analysis, digital era politics and regulation, or ICTs and development, among others), and produce a 10,000-15,000 word thesis on a research topic agreed with their academic supervisor.
+By the end of the degree, students will have gained an in-depth understanding of the main disciplinary, theoretical and methodological debates on key Internet issues.

 The Oxford 1+1 Programme

-This MSc can form part of the Oxford 1+1 Programme, which enables exceptional and motivated students to combine their MSc with the Oxford MBA (Said Business School) in order to provide a two-year Oxford postgraduate experience that combines the depth of study of an MSc, with the managerial and leadership breadth of an MBA.
-The OII MSc will provide you with deep analytical expertise in social science internet research to which you will apply your enhanced management skills: there is growing evidence that this "depth + breadth" is what the world needs, and what employers seek.
+This MSc can form part of the Oxford 1+1 Programme, which allows students to combine their OII MSc with the Oxford MBA (offered by the Said Business School) to provide a two-year Oxford postgraduate experience that combines the depth of study of an MSc, with the managerial and leadership breadth of an MBA.
+The OII MSc will provide you with deep analytical expertise in social science Internet research to which you will apply your enhanced management skills: there is growing evidence that this "depth + breadth" is what employers seek.

-The Indiana University Maurer School of Law and the Oxford Internet Institute have launched a joint program in which graduate law students admitted to the Maurer School of Law spend the autumn term in Bloomington, Indiana and then move to Oxford to study at the Oxford Internet Institute in the winter and spring as visiting students.
-Aimed primarily at international students, the new program will give students with an American law degree or non-U.S. equivalency the opportunity to take 14-16 credit hours of existing regular law courses in the broad area of information and intellectual property law.
-At the conclusion of the program, successful students receive an Indiana University Maurer School of Law LL.M. with a Certificate in Information Law and Policy from the Oxford Internet Institute.
-The program is led by IU Distinguished Professor and C. Ben Dutton Professor of Law Fred H. Cate, and Viktor Mayer-Schönberger, Professor of Internet Governance and Regulation at the OII.
+This joint programme allows graduate law students admitted to Indiana University's Maurer School of Law to spend the autumn term in Bloomington, Indiana, and then study at the OII in the winter and spring terms as visiting students.
+Aimed primarily at international students, the programme gives students with an American law degree or non-U.S. equivalency the opportunity to take 14-16 credit hours of existing regular law courses in the broad area of information and intellectual property law.
+At the conclusion of the programme, successful students receive an Indiana University Maurer School of Law LL.M. with a Certificate in Information Law and Policy from the Oxford Internet Institute.
+The programme is led by IU Distinguished Professor and C. Ben Dutton Professor of Law Fred H. Cate, and Viktor Mayer-Schönberger, the OII's Professor of Internet Governance and Regulation.

-How to apply: As the LL.M degree is awarded and administered by Indiana University Maurer School of Law, all students wishing to participate in this program must apply directly to that institution.
-Further details about the program and details of how to apply can be found at: http://www.law.indiana.edu/degrees/joint/information-law/
+How to apply: The LL.M degree is awarded and administered by Indiana University's Maurer School of Law, and students wishing to participate in the programme should apply directly to that institution.
+Further details can be found at: http://www.law.indiana.edu/degrees/joint/information-law/